rmugattarov/lt/readme.md

 --------

-This application is an implementation of the Producer/Consumer design pattern with one producer and four consumer threads.
+This application is an implementation of the Producer/Consumer design pattern running on seven threads:
+* One producer thread.
+* Five threads per each business day (Monday through Friday).
+* The Main thread.

 The producer uses Scanner to parse the source file and a poison pill to notify the consumers of exhaustion.
-Each of the instruments INSTRUMENT1, INSTRUMENT2 and INSTRUMENT3 have
-a corresponding consumer thread.
-A fourth consumer thread is used to process other instruments.
-This application uses a Derby in-memory database to produce instrument value multipliers.
+This application uses an H2 in-memory database to produce instrument value multipliers.
 The multipliers are cached in a Guava LoadingCache.
 The application prints the current instrument statistics in runtime and